Sawtaytoes/image-viewer/TASKS.md

 - Make it so you can edit the URL with `history` pathing potentially using React-Router-DOM.
 - Scroll image into view behind the selected image on close.
 Currently, this is being hacked in and needs a real implementation.
 - Fix issue where image covers controls.
-- Fix residual navigation overlays on touch.
+- Loading indicator doesn't show when switching images if images aren't already loaded.
-- Loading indicator doesn't show when switching images.
+- Add highlight when hovering and clicking controls.

 ## Future
 Potentially unnecessary additions.